wandb/wandb/docs/sdk/wandb-core.md

 Filestream requests retry for a long window because experiments may run for days and users may have transient network failures.

-When the server returns `metric_limit.warning` with a count and limit, the SDK prints a near-limit warning once per run.
-HTTP 400 with `X-Wandb-Error-Code: run_metric_limit_exceeded` stops further filestream data uploads and prints an actionable error once.
+When the server returns an available `limit_statuses.distinct_metrics_per_run` entry with `warning: true`, `usage`, and `limit`, the SDK prints a near-limit warning once per run.
+Unavailable state and unknown controls are ignored.
+HTTP 400 with JSON `extensions.code: "USAGE_LIMIT_EXCEEDED"` and
+`extensions.limit_key: "distinct_metrics_per_run"` stops further filestream data
+uploads and prints an actionable error once.
 Local recording continues.
 The transmit loop stays alive so `FinishWithExit` can send only `complete` and `exitcode`; if completion was batched with rejected data, it retries once without